TreeHelp.com

 Description

+Boring insects are often the most harmful to trees and if left intreated can cause death.
 Boring, or tunneling, insects cause damage by boring into the stem, roots, or twigs of a tree.
 Some lay eggs which then hatch and the larvae burrow more deeply into the wood blocking off the water-conducting tissues of the tree.
 Boring insects generally feed on the vascular tissues of the tree.
 If the infestation is serious, the upper leaves are starved of nutrients and moisture and the tree can die.
 Signs of borer infestation include entry/exit holes in the bark, small mounds of sawdust at the base, and sections of the crown wilting and dying.
+It is important to regularly monitor a tree's trunk for signs of boring insects to enable early identification and quick treatment.

 Examples

-Asian Longhorned Beetle, Bronze Birch Borer, Dogwood Borer, Elm Bark Beetle, Giant Palm Weevil
+Asian Longhorned Beetle, Bronze Birch Borer, Dogwood Borer, Elm Bark Beetle, Emerald Ash Borer, Giant Palm Weevil

 Control

 The key is to prevent infestation by keeping the tree as healthy as possible.
 This includes proper pruning, watering, mulching and fertilization.
 Pruning should be done in late fall or winter to avoid attracting insects to open wounds.
 Dead or fallen wood should be removed immediately.
-Once borers are present, control becomes extremely difficult.
-For recommendations on treating boring insect infestations, contact a qualified local arborist, or your local forestry authority.
+Once borers are present, control becomes extremely difficult, but steps should be taken to prevent further damage and to stop the spread to surrounding trees.

 Recommended Products